jwreagor/k8s-bare-metal/README.md

 ## Run Ansible to upload assets and restart the cluster

-After we've created our infrastructure we're left with a few files that need to be uploaded to our nodes.
-We'll use Ansible to upload them and restart Kubernetes services.
-We'll make use of our bastion instance to bounce into our private network.
+After we've created our infrastructure we're left with a few files and networking configured across our cluster.
+We'll use Ansible here since it works great for this sort of thing.
+Terraform will output everything we need and make use of our bastion instance to bounce into our private network.

-Since the configuration files and TLS certs are automatically generated, we simply need to run Ansible.
+Everything is automatically generated so we simply need to run `make config`.

 Ansible performs the following...

-1. Uploads generated configs and certificates onto remote machines.
+1. Uploads generated configs and certificates onto all controllers and workers.
-1. Restarts services
+1. Restarts systemd services.
+1. Post installation Kubernetes setup.
 1. Creates VXLAN networking and routes based on `kubectl get nodes`

 ## Notes